Fat in ghee is a great cooking staple, but traditionally we know that eating milk fat is not that heart-friendly.

 Ghee fat: good or bad

-Is ghee harmful for health?
+Is ghee harmful to health?

-Some people believe that saturated fats are not good fats but a now a pool of dieticians and health experts have expressed their consent that naturally and traditionally procured saturated fats like pure cow ghee is actually good for the users ‘health as it is low in trans-fat and safe as a healthy cooking fat.
+Some people believe that saturated fats are not healthy fat but now a pool of dieticians and health experts have expressed their consent that naturally and traditionally procured saturated fats like pure cow ghee is actually good for the users ‘health as it is low in trans-fat and safe as a healthy cooking fat.

 Based on the results of extensive studies on fat in ghee and oil, ghee (clarified butter) doesn’t seem to upset or increase LDL (“bad”) cholesterol levels very much.
-Those are suffering from high LDL cholesterol levels to limit their ghee or butter intake to one or two tablespoons per day.
+Those are suffering from a high LDL cholesterol level to limit their ghee or butter intake to one or two tablespoons per day.

 You can use cow ghee for heart care

-Dr. Kansal, an eminent ghee researcher said ‘Ghee usually does not pose much danger to cardiac health as long as the total fat in cow ghee intake remains controlled to the approved limit.’
+Dr. Kansal, an eminent dairy researcher said ‘clarified butter usually does not pose much danger to cardiac health as long as the total fat in cow ghee intake remains controlled to the approved limit.’

 Ghee effect on artery: does ghee clog artery?